 To boost EV numbers in Australia and New Zealand, MG will first begin addressing Australia’s Achilles Heel: lack of EV infrastructure.
 According to the electric vehicle council, Australia merely has 3,000 chargers across the country compared to the USA’s 45,000 publicly available chargers, which itself is criticized for not being enough.

-MG will launch the facelifted ZS EV in Australia and NZ by June, followed by the gasoline version of the MG5 wagon.
-The electric MG5 is not considered for markets down under as MG’s focus is on electric SUVs like the next-gen MG Marvel R.
+MG launched the facelifted ZS EV in Australia and NZ in September 2022.
+The electric MG5 wagon is not considered for markets down under as MG’s focus is on electric SUVs like the MG Marvel R successor.

 Featured Image (of the Cyberster) – MG